Frays River: Ecology

 The river flows through two Sites of Special Scientific Interest managed by the London Wildlife Trust: Frays Farm Meadows and Denham Lock Wood.
-Frays Island between the Frays and the River Colne in West Drayton is a Site of Metropolitan Importance for Nature Conservation and is also managed by the trust.
+Frays Island, at the confluence of the Fray and the River Colne in West Drayton, is a Site of Metropolitan Importance for Nature Conservation and is also managed by the trust.

 Literary connections

 George Orwell once taught at Frays College, Uxbridge, which was on the banks of the river.